 Matcha tea is made from the same type of green tea leaves as Sencha.
 But the leaves are grown in the shade and then ground into a fine powder.
 The powder is then dissolved in hot water to make a clear green tea drink.

 Matcha has a higher concentration of antioxidants than other teas and is considered a superfood.
 It is also a rich source of vitamins, minerals and amino acids.
-Matcha tea has been shown to boost metabolism, increase concentration and provide a sustained release of energy.
+Matcha tea has been shown to boost metabolism.

 Matcha tea tastes best when prepared with fresh spring water and served in a ceramic cup or bowl.
 When preparing matcha, it is important to use a bamboo whisk (chasen).
 This will prevent lumps and give you a smooth, frothy tea.

 The Japanese tea ceremony is an ancient tradition that is still practised today.
 The ceremony focuses on the preparation and enjoyment of green tea.
 It usually takes place in a peaceful setting such as a garden or a tea house.

 The main elements of the Japanese tea ceremony are wabi (simplicity), sabi (elegance) and ichi-go ichi-e (the importance of the moment).
 The ceremony is a way to slow down and appreciate the simple things in life.

 If you want to know more about the Japanese tea ceremony, there are many books and websites to get you started.